tonvilro/Fiction-Express-Blog/README.md

 Follow the prompts to complete the creation.

 ### 6. Verify Installation
 Your project should now be running.
-Access the application through the web browser at the designated URL, usually http://localhost:8000.
+Access the application through the web browser at the designated URL, probably http://localhost:8000.

 ### Troubleshooting